Tracy Hitchings: Landmarq

 In 2006, the band recorded another live album entitled Turbulence-Live in Poland.
 The performance was released in both CD and DVD.

-Following the Turbulence tour, Hitchings revealed she had been diagnosed with breast and ovarian cancer.
-She commenced with the treatment with a determination and positive attitude.
+Following the Turbulence tour, Hitchings revealed she had been diagnosed with breast and ovarian cancer and was commencing treatment.
 Following extensive treatment, Hitchings was medically cleared but her diagnosis would later change.

 In 2012, 14 years after their previous studio recording, the band recorded the album Entertaining Angels.
 The album marked the band's signature sound along with Hitchings' potent and cheerful voice.
 The album's lyrics were inspired by her battle with cancer.
 As Hitchings stated in an interview with ProgRock magazine in 2013: "All the lyrics were born of my spiritual beliefs.
 Stories got reshaped as I was overcoming cancer with a very unconventional method, as part of reshaping my life and helping me rid myself of my nemesis."
 The band continued to tour in 2013 in support of the new album.
 A live album, RoadSkill - Live in the Netherlands, followed in 2015.
 She amicably left Landmarq in 2018 to relocate to another part of the UK.

 Later work (during and after Landmarq period)

 During her time with Landmarq, Hitchings maintained her musical relationship with Clive Nolan, contributing to three of his rock operas over the course of fourteen years.
 In 1999, she sang on the Nolan/Oliver Wakeman project Jabberwocky, returning three years later in 2002 for the follow-up, Hound of the Baskervilles.
 In 2013, she sang the role of Jane Muncey in Nolan's solo rock opera Alchemy.

 Over the years, Hitchings also worked with other progressive rock musicians such as Steve Hackett, John Wetton, Rick Wakeman, Peter Banks, Bob Catley, Mike Stobbie of Pallas, and John Jowitt and Martin Orford of IQ.

+Hitchings met her husband Peter Yaxley on a Spiritual Mediterranean cruise in 2012, before eventually marrying in Australia and continuing her solo music recording from local studios.
+Several songs were ready for release at the time of a resurgence of her illness after a 20 year remission.

 Death

 On 10 December 2022, Landmarq announced the death of Tracy Hitchings via a post on the band's Facebook page.
-"It is with a very heavy heart and great sadness that we have to report that, following a long-term illness, our great friend Tracy Hitchings has passed away.
-She had only recently celebrated her sixtieth birthday...
-Tracy was an extraordinary talent and a beautiful human being.
-An extremely valued member of Landmarq for more than twenty years, she contributed uniquely and significantly to the band, as vocalist and lyricist.
-She leaves behind a fantastic legacy of songs that will obviously live on."
+It was announced that work was underway with her production team to publish unreleased songs and videos.